henrikbostrom/RandomForest/README.md

     julia> Pkg.add("DataFrames")

-Try to load the package:
+Try to load the RandomForest package:

     julia> using RandomForests